vmware-archive/azure-concourse/README.md

 ### Pre_Reqs & Instructions for POC Deployment via Concourse

-1. Create an Azure AD Service Principal for your subscription with "Contributor" Role on the target GCP Project
+1. Create an Azure AD Service Principal for your subscription with "Contributor" Role on the target Azure Project

 ```
 azure ad app create --name "My SVC Acct" \